-Your doctor also may recommend that you use vitamin D with a steroid.
-Two combination medications -- Taclonex and Enstilar -- each contain both calcipotriene (vitamin D) and betamethasone dipropionate (a steroid).
+Your doctor also may recommend that you use vitamin D along with a steroid.
+Two combination medications – Taclonex and Enstilar – each contain both calcipotriene (vitamin D) and betamethasone dipropionate (a steroid).

 Retinoids, like tazarotene (Tazorac), can help speed up the growth and shedding of skin cells.
-These gels or creams are made with vitamin A and come in different strengths.
+These foams, gels, or creams are made with vitamin A and come in different strengths.
 Typically, you put a small dab on each lesion once a day before bed.

 Doctors usually don’t recommend these for women who are pregnant or might get pregnant.

-Pimecrolimus (Elidel), tacrolimus (Protopic), and crisaborole (Eucrisa) can also help with inflammation.
+Pimecrolimus (Elidel) and tacrolimus (Protopic) can also help with inflammation.
 Your doctor may call these drugs calcineurin inhibitors.
 They're sometimes used to treat psoriasis when other medications don't work.

 Be sure to read the FDA warning on the label.
-There may be a link between these drugs and lymphoma (cancer of the lymphatic system) and skin cancer.
+There may be a link between calcineurin inhibitors and lymphoma (cancer of the lymphatic system) and skin cancer.

 When to Change Things Up

 Many topical treatments can bother your skin.
-Over time, your doctor may suggest you switch to different types of creams.
-You may also use them along with other kinds of treatments like phototherapy or medications you take by mouth or with shots.
+So over time, your doctor may suggest that you switch to different types of creams.
+You may also use them along with other kinds of treatments, like phototherapy or medications you take by mouth or with shots.

 And don't be surprised if something that was working stops -- or something that’s never helped before starts to do some good.
 Let your doctor know what makes a difference and what doesn’t.
-Together, you can find the right treatment for you.
+Together, you can find the treatment that's right for you.